jindulys/GitPocket/README.md

 # GitPocket

-Personal github client
+Personal github client -- A Demo to show events you will receive on Github Main Page

-Using swift 2.0, support iOS 9.0

-Using GithubPilot 1.0.0 to feed this app.
+Using `GithubPilot 1.0.0` to feed this app.

 ![V1.0](GitPocket/Img/githubpilotv1.png)